Docky37/poseidon/README.md

 2. Java 8
 3. Thymeleaf
 4. Bootstrap v.4.3.1
-5. MySQL 8.0 (bdd: poseidon with credentials: root / rootroot)
+5. MySQL 8.0
 6. H2 Database for Integration tests.

+## Database
+bdd: poseidon with credentials stored in system environment variables:
+ ${DB_USER} = "poseidon_user" and  ${DB_PWD} = "Tadm-123"

+SQL script named shema.sql available in poseidon/doc folder.
+The script insert 2 users: admin & user both using "Tadm-123" password.

 ## Content:
-- This v1.2 version customizes SWAGGER2 Documentation and provide a LoginControllerTest.
+- This v1.3 version hide database credentials in system environment variables and update SQL script (in Poseidon/doc folder).

 Previously:
 - The first version only contains the CRUD functionalities of the BidList class.